Skip to main content

 • Indicator for whether the respondent was located in the same zip code, was created for all pairs of years

-Important information about using restricted-use Geocode data
+Important information: Using restricted-use Geocode data

-• The level of detail available determines whether a variable is placed within the restricted release "Geocode xxxx" files.
+• The level of detail available determines whether a variable is placed within the restricted release "Geocode" files.
 For example, general country level information, such as whether the respondent resided at various points in time within or outside of the United States, is available to all users with no restriction, while the specific county or SMSA in which he or she resided at a specific interview point is present only within the restricted-use Geocode data files.

 • Researchers interested in using restricted-use Geocode data must submit an application to BLS.
 These confidential files are available for use only at the BLS National Office in Washington, DC, and at Federal Statistical Research Data Centers (FSRDCs) on statistical research projects approved by BLS.
 Access to data is subject to the availability of space and resources.
 Information about applying to use the zip code and Census tract data is available on the BLS Restricted Data Access page.

-• The "Misc. xxxx" areas of interest contain a set of variables titled 'Does R Live on a Farm or in a Rural Area?'
+• The "Household Interview" areas of interest contain a set of variables titled 'Does R Live on a Farm or in a Rural Area?'
 The interviewer answers this question based on observation when at the respondent's permanent residence; if the interview takes place elsewhere, the interviewer asks the respondent about the place of residence.
 There are no consistent criteria for the definition of nonfarm property as rural.
 These variables should not be considered a replacement for the created KEY VARIABLE, 'Current Residence Urban/Rural?'

 • The coding of respondents' geographic location before 1993 required extensive hand-editing and may not be completely accurate.
 The most common error is the potential assignment of a respondent to an adjacent county of residence.
 Data on addresses, zip codes, and phone numbers are used to clean the geographic codes.
 The post-1988 use of telephone number information improved data quality.
 A brief discussion below provides more information on both the hand-edits performed each year and the created variable that indicates the extent of hand-editing required for each case; see Appendix 10 in the Geocode Codebook Supplement for more details.

 Geographic data for NLSY79 respondents fall into two categories: information on the main public file and more detailed information released as restricted-use Geocode data.
-Table 1 lists NLSY79 geographic variables along with their areas of interest.
-Variables with a "Geocode xxxx" area of interest are restricted-use data; all others are public use.
+Table 1 lists NLSY79 geographic variables with their areas of interest and corresponding documentation found in the NLSY79 Geocode Codebook Supplement and the NLSY79 Codebook Supplement.
+Variables with a "Geocode" areas of interest are restricted-use data; all others are public use.

 Table 1.
-Select Residence Variables by Survey Year and Area of Interest: NLSY79 Main and Geocode Files
+Select residence variables by survey year and area of interest: NLSY79 main and Geocode files

-Variables Survey Year(s) Area of Interest Documentation
+Variables Survey Years Area of Interest Documentation

-Country - U.S. or Other Country 1979, 1983 Geocode 1979 --
+Residence at Birth Country - U.S. or Other Country 1979, 1983 Geocode

-Country - Actual Other Country 1979 Geocode 1979 Attachment 101
+Country - Actual Other Country 1979 Geocode Attachment 101

-County 1979 Geocode 1979 Attachment 102
+County 1979 Geocode Attachment 102

-State 1979 Geocode 1979 Attachment 102
+State 1979 Geocode Attachment 102

 South/Non-South 1979 Family Background Attachment 100

-Country - U.S. or Other Country 1979 Geocode 1979 --
+Residence at Age 14 Country - U.S. or Other Country 1979 Geocode

-Country - Actual Other Country 1979 Geocode 1979 Attachment 101
+Country - Actual Other Country 1979 Geocode Attachment 101

-County 1979 Geocode 1979 Attachment 102
+County 1979 Geocode Attachment 102

-State 1979 Geocode 1979 Attachment 102
+State 1979 Geocode Attachment 102

 South/Non-South 1979 Family Background Attachment 100

-Year of Move to 1979 Family Background --
+Year of Move to 1979 Family Background

 Attachment 102